 Intrusive orthodontic procedures are focused on removing the painful contact point in class II malocclusions.
-Methods include either extracting or shaving the problematic tooth followed by vital pulp therapy to maintain tooth structure.
+Methods include either extracting, or shaving the problematic tooth.
 These procedures, however, do not provide a long-term solution, as they decrease the functionality of the teeth and bite.
 Dog's teeth are needed to serve as weapons and as tools for cutting or tearing food, so it is important that the teeth stay intact.